 What determines if a mutation is inherited by offspring?
 Gametes cells arise from specialized cells called germline cells.
-Alternatively, the non-gamete cells within the body (muscle cells, neurons, epithelial cells, etc.) are called somatic cells.
+Alternatively, the non-gamete cells within the body (muscle cells, neurons, epithelial cells, etc.) are somatic cells.
 Therefore, when a mutation arises in a germline cell (germline mutation), the mutation is transmitted via the gametes to the individual's offspring.
-A mutation generated in a somatic cell (somatic mutation) of an individual is not transmitted to the individual's offspring.
+In contrast, a mutation generated in a somatic cell (somatic mutation) is not transmitted to the individual's offspring.

 The timing of the mutation can also affect the severity of the phenotype.
 If a somatic mutation arises early in the development of a particular organ, it is likely that the majority of cells that make up the organ will contain the mutation.
 When an organ is made up of mostly mutant cells, the phenotype of the organ is impacted in a negative way.
 Alternatively, if only a subset of cells in the tissue contains the mutation, the phenotypic effect can be comparatively mild.

 - What is the difference between a germline and a somatic mutation?